Jeenavp98/pet-adoption-portal-BA-project/README.md

 Explore the folders to view data files, documentation, and visualizations.
 Open Power BI reports for interactive insights.
 Review Salesforce configurations to understand data management workflows.
+View the Figma homepage mockup to see how adopters will engage with the portal.

 🙋‍♀️ About Me